How Amazon Sales Tax Updates Affect Your Business

 Although there are still many places where Amazon doesn’t charge sales tax, population density means that the majority of Americans pay sales tax when they shop with Amazon.
 Amazon is now at nearly the same disadvantage as brick-and-mortar stores across the country.

-How Does Amazon’s Sales Tax Policies Affect Other Online Business?
+How Do Amazon’s Sales Tax Policies Affect Other Online Businesses?

 What does this mean for other online retailers?
 Only time will tell.
 For sales tax obligations to affect Amazon, the company must have established nexus.
 Just as your business must collect sales tax in any state in which it has a presence, Amazon must collect sales tax because it has a presence in the state.